didux-io/DiduxWallet-extension/DIDUX_README.md

-# Smilo Readme
+# Didux.io Readme

-This readme serves as an extra readme documenting the knowledge gathered by the Smilo team while working on the Smilo Browser Extension.
-It also contains an overview of the changes made by the Smilo team.
+This readme serves as an extra readme documenting the knowledge gathered by the Didux.io team while working on the Didux.io Browser Extension.
+It also contains an overview of the changes made by the Didux.io team.

 ## Read the docs!